Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/7_Smart_video_car.rst

 Step 1 Login Raspberry Pi via VNC viewer
 ---------------------------------------------

-:red:`Because server and client use GUI.
+:combo:`red font-bolder:Because server and client use GUI.
 You need use VNC viewer as remote desktop way.`

 Download and install VNC Viewer according to your computer system by clicking following link: